 In this case, you will reach out to your bank, or another lending institution, for a $29,000 debt consolidation loan, that you will use to pay off your credit card debt, tax debt and your payday loan.”

-Many people seeking a debt consolidation loan have poor credit which can make it challenging to get approved for more credit.
+Many people seeking such a loan have poor credit which can make it challenging to get approved for more credit.

-Before you determine if seeking a debt consolidation loan is right for you, you should consider your options, the benefits of using a debt consolidation loan and whether you will qualify.
+Before you determine if seeking a debt consolidation loan is right for you, you should consider your options, the benefits of using a loan and whether you will qualify.

 Will I Qualify For Debt Consolidation?